hcientist/OnlinePythonTutor/v5-unity/README.txt

   npm run webpack

 ---
+Ported the code base over to TypeScript for enhanced static checking

 For developing using TypeScript: sudo npm install -g typescript # install globally npm link typescript            # link to the local node_modules/ dir